 Maxime Bernier sort of addressed immigration rates into Canada, and was critical.
 However, he avoided the awkward truth that these “temporary” categories can lead to permanent residence.

-Even Canadian Nationalist Party and National Citizens Alliance avoid the elephant in the room: 300K-350K is nowhere near the entire amount.
-And other parties seem to embrace the “mass migration is good” delusion.
+The National Citizens Alliance addressed the issue in this video.
+So far, other parties seem to embrace the “mass migration is good” delusion.